daangn/kinesumer/README.md

 Kinesumer implements the client-side distributed consumer group client without any communications between clients.
 Then, how do clients know the state of an entire system?
 The answer is the distributed key-value store.

-To evenly distribute the shard range among clients, the Kinesumer relies on a centralized database, called "state store".
+To evenly distribute the shard range among clients, the Kinesumer relies on a centralized database, called `state store`.
 State store manages the states of the distributed clients, shard cache, and checkpoints.

 This is the overview architecture of Kinesumer: